Chiropractic Adjustment Services

 Chiropractic adjustments have been shown to be a safe and effective form of alternative approach towards back pain treatment and injury correction.

-Chiropractors perform 95 percent of all adjustments in the world to correct the subluxations, or misalignments, of the vertebrae in the spine.
+Chiropractors perform 95 percent of all adjustments in the world to correct the misalignments of the vertebrae in the spine.
 Chiropractic adjustments are performed by applying gentle, yet firm pressure to a bone.
-The goal of any adjustment and spinal decompression session is to restore the bone to its natural, or original, position.
+The goal of any adjustment is to restore the bone to its natural movement patterns, and/or original position.
 The important thing to remember is the act the adjustment frees, rather than forces, a vertebra to allow it to find its natural position.
-This is accomplished by the body’s innate intelligence.

 Chiropractic adjustments are performed to treat a wide variety of conditions, including (but not limited to):